2026 Baden-Württemberg state election: Background

-In the 2021 Baden-Württemberg state election, the Greens, led by Minister-President Winfried Kretschmann, emerged as the strongest party with 32.6% of the vote, marking their best result in any state election nationwide.
-Their coalition partner, the CDU, achieved its worst-ever result in Baden-Württemberg with 24.1%.
-The CDU's leading candidates, Susanne Eisenmann and Thomas Strobl, did not secure direct mandates, though Strobl remained a minister in the cabinet.
+In the 2021 Baden-Württemberg state election, the Greens, led by Minister-President Winfried Kretschmann, emerged again as the strongest party, now with 32.6% of the vote, marking their best result in any state election nationwide.
+Their coalition partner, the CDU, achieved its worst-ever result in Baden-Württemberg, dropping to 24.1%.
+The CDU's leading candidates both were ministers that had not been elected to the Landtag in 2016, and did not win mandates in 2021 either.
+While Susanne Eisenmann retired from politics, Thomas Strobl returned as minister in the new cabinet, and won a seat only in 2026.

 The SPD recorded its lowest-ever result with 11%, but became the strongest of the three opposition parties.
 The FDP achieved one of its best results with 10.5%.
-The AfD, which had entered the state parliament in 2016 as the strongest opposition force, suffered significant losses and fell to fifth place with 9.7%.
-Other parties, including the Left (3.6%), Free Voters (3.0%), and others (5.5%), also participated but did not secure significant representation.
+The AfD had entered the state parliament in 2016 as the strongest opposition force, but then showed internal conflicts, suffered significant losses and fell to fifth place with 9.7%.
+Other parties, including The Left (3.6%), Free Voters (3.0%), and others (5.5%), also participated but did not secure significant representation.

-Following the election, discussions focused on either continuing the Green-CDU "Kiwi Coalition" or forming a traffic-light coalition with the Greens, SPD, and FDP.
-On April 3, 2021, the Greens and CDU agreed to begin coalition negotiations.
-While some Green Party members favored a traffic-light coalition, Kretschmann advocated for continuing the Green-CDU coalition, which ultimately prevailed.
-On May 12, 2021, Kretschmann was re-elected as Minister-President with 95 votes, five fewer than the coalition's total seats, forming the third Kretschmann cabinet.
+Following the election, discussions focused on either continuing the Green-CDU "Kiwi coalition" or forming a traffic-light coalition with the Greens, SPD, and FDP.
+On 3 April 2021, the Greens and CDU agreed to begin coalition negotiations.
+While some Green Party members favored a traffic-light coalition (which later in 2021 was formed on national level), Kretschmann advocated for continuing the Green-CDU coalition, which ultimately prevailed.
+On 12 May 2021, Kretschmann was re-elected as Minister-President with 95 votes, five fewer than the coalition's total seats, forming the third Kretschmann cabinet.

 In April 2022, the state parliament amended the electoral law, moving to a conventional mixed-member proportional system with a second vote and closed lists, as well as lowering the voting age to 16.
 Winfried Kretschmann has announced he will not seek a fourth term in 2026.
-Cem Özdemir, a prominent Green politician, declared in 2024 his intention to lead the Greens in Baden-Württemberg and thus did not run in the 2025 federal election.
+Cem Özdemir, a prominent Green politician, declared in 2024 his intention to lead the Greens in Baden-Württemberg and thus did not run in the 2025 German federal election.
 For the CDU, Manuel Hagel has emerged as the new leader and, according to current polls, has a strong chance of becoming Minister-President in 2026.
-As the AfD is rejected by all other parties, the CDU will likely need to continue its coalition with the Greens, but as the leading partner.
+As the AfD is rejected by all other parties ("firewall"), the CDU would likely need to continue its coalition with the Greens.
+The 2011 Baden-Württemberg state election took place after the Japanese Tōhoku earthquake and Fukushima Daiichi nuclear disaster led to nuclear power plant shutdowns in Germany, and the outcome confirmed polls that predicted a leadership change from CDU to Greens.
+In the months before the 2026 election, the CDU had been leading in polls, but the Greens caught up with CDU in final polls.

 Parties

-The table below lists the parties represented in the previous 17th Landtag.
+The table below lists the five parties that were elected to the 2021 17th Landtag.